 Ana Joli is originally from the Dominican Republic where she lived until her late teens when the family relocated to Miami Florida.
-During the almost two decades she lived in the USA she started her career in the financial industry, started a family, learnt not only English but also Italian and Portuguese and completed a Bachelor in Psychology and an MBA in Global Business.
-Ana’s 20s and 30s were definitely busy!
+During the almost two decades she lived in the USA she started her career in the financial industry, started a family, learned not only English but also Italian and Portuguese and completed a bachelor’s in psychology and an MBA in Global Business.
+Her 20s and 30s were definitely busy!

-She vividly remembers looking up and seeing her dad making suits “patrones” in the big and high cutting table (she wonder if it was indeed that big or simply she was too small).
+She vividly remembers looking up and seeing her dad making suits “patrones” in the big and high cutting table.
+She wondered if it was indeed that big or simply, she was too small.
 His measuring tape elegantly hanging on his neck and a couple of safety pins safely held on his lips.

-The sound of the Singer sewing machines almost synchronized in the “run run rrrun” sound of what once was a roll of fabric and now seem to purposely compose a garment sonata that will stay in Ana’s head and her heart for years to come.
+The sound of the Singer sewing machines almost synchronized in the “run run run” sound of what once was a roll of fabric and now seem to purposely compose a garment sonata that will stay in her head and her heart for years to come.

-She loves the tailor shop when it was open and even more when it was closed and it transformed into a playground for Ana and her sisters with endless unwrapped toys fruit of their imagination.
+Ana loves the tailor shop when it was open and even more when it was closed, and it transformed into a playground for she and her sisters with endless unwrapped toys fruit of their imagination.

-England and its cloudy cozy days has been the perfect cradle to nurture her love for crocheting.
-Ana Joli is elated to bring her first collection of handmade English winter garments to Fashion Night on Brickell 2020.
+England and its cloudy cozy days has been the perfect cradle to nurture Ana’s love for crocheting.
+She is elated to bring her collection of handmade English winter garments to Fashion Night on Brickell.